elch93/tgc-proj1-spca/README.md

 2. The search/filtering features in the adoption page will require javascript.

 #### Potential Content

 1. Currently, the SPCA (Singapore) does not feature a Spotify page.
 Thus, clicking on the Spotify icon will not bring the user to a Spotify page.
 I imagined this to be a potential feature for SPCA to be podcasts sharing tips about pet care or personal stories with other pet owners/lovers.
-2. Clicking the tiles on the stories page will not give the user contents of stories to read.
-Similarly, this is a potential feature that can promote affection towards animals.
+2. Clicking the tiles on the stories page will not direct the user to a web page that contains a story for reading.
+Instead, I have placed dummy links which will redirect the user to a story post on SPCA's Instagram.

 ### Existing Features